FREE SHIPPING ON ALL USA ORDERS OVER $50

 Before you even touch your cards, make sure your hands are clean and dry.
 The oils, dirt, or moisture from your fingers can transfer to card surfaces, leading to smudges or long-term wear.
 Similarly, always use a clean, flat surface when handling cards to prevent accidental scuffing.

-Tip: Avoid eating or drinking near your collection.
+Pro tip: Avoid eating or drinking near your collection.

 2. Use Penny Sleeves for Basic Protection